GamesCreed

 But has Alan Wake 2’s combat improved from the predecessor?
 Is there more to the table?
 You bet there is.
 When you’re being subdued by an enemy, you can now shove them back with a melee attack, allowing you to follow it up with performing the standard combat moves to eliminate them.
 Plus, the combat overall plays better due to the much more refined and realistic movements and animations.

-In order to discover clues in Alan Wake 2, you have to examine your surroundings, speak to people, and much more.
+To discover clues in Alan Wake 2, you have to examine your surroundings, speak to people, and much more.
 Whenever you see a microscope icon on something or someone, it’s best to investigate them as they provide vital clues for your case.
-As you advance the investigation, there’ll be new questions unlocked, so are deductions, and your objectives are updated.
+As you advance the investigation, there’ll be new questions unlocked, so are your deductions, and your objectives are updated.

 Alan Wake 2, Review, Screenshot, GamesCreed